 Facilitating global trade while protecting the environment is a priority at the nation's largest trade gateway.
-POLA is leading the way internationally to reduce air emissions, improve water quality, modernize facilities and cultivate new technologies promoting cleaner operations.
+POLA is leading the way internationally to reduce air emissions, improve water quality, modernize facilities and cultivate new technologies that promote cleaner operations.
 In the past year, the Port made noticeable progress on a number of environmental and sustainability initiatives.

-- Clean Air Action Plan (CAAP) Work • continues on implementation of aggressive nearterm and long-term strategies approved in the updated 2017 CAAP to reduce harmful air pollution from all port-related sources, and to work toward achieving zero emissions for trucks and terminal equipment at the San Pedro Bay Currently, the Port has 16 Port Complex. demonstration projects underway, testing 134 units of advanced equipment, including 78 zeroemissions trucks.
+- Clean Air Action Plan (CAAP) Work continues on implementation of aggressive nearterm and long-term strategies approved in the updated 2017 CAAP to reduce harmful air pollution from all port-related sources, and to work toward achieving zero emissions for trucks and terminal equipment at the San Pedro Bay Port Complex.
+Currently, the Port has 16 demonstration projects underway, testing 134 units of advanced equipment, including 78 zeroemissions trucks.
 This past year, the Ports of Los Angeles and Long Beach held two CAAP public advisory meetings, as well as a Clean Truck Program (CTP) 2021 Concession Agreement Update meeting in March.
-Since 2005, portrelated air pollution emissions in San Pedro Bay have dropped 87% for diesel particulate matter, 58% for nitrogen oxides, 97% for sulfur oxides, and 13% for greenhouse gases. - Zero Emission Top Handlers First unveiled in 2019 as part of a pre-commercial demonstration project at the Port, the world's first zero-emission top handlers are now being used in daily operations at the Everport Container Terminal.
+Since 2005, portrelated air pollution emissions in San Pedro Bay have dropped 87% for diesel particulate matter, 58% for nitrogen oxides, 97% for sulfur oxides, and 13% for greenhouse gases. - Zero Emission Top Handlers First unveiled in 2019 as part of a pre-commercial demonstration project at the Port, the world's first zero-emission top handlers (off-road vehicles used for loading, unloading, and stacking containers that weigh up to 100,000 pounds) are now being used in daily operations at the Everport Container Terminal.
 The battery-electric top handlers are a key component of the Port's \$7.7 million Everport Advanced Cargo-Handling Demonstration Project.
 The California Energy Commission is supporting the large-scale zero-emissions technology project with a \$4.5 million sustainability grant.